 This program is designed to develop professionals managing individual, group and organizational strategies in the workplace.
-The Graduate Certificate in Human Resource Development focuses on areas such as employee training, career development, performance management tactics, coaching, succession planning and employee identification.
+The Graduate Certificate in Human Resources with a concentration in Human Resource Development focuses on areas such as employee training, career development, performance management tactics, coaching, succession planning and employee identification.
+An alternative concentration is available in Human Resource Management.

 It is applicable for both professionals that already have field experience and for individuals aspiring to enter into a career in human resources.
 The goal of the program is to help students diagnose best practices, improve problem solving abilities, develop strategies to conduct effective needs assessment and produce a more effective competitive workplace.
 Students also have the opportunity to dig deeper into a specific concept by selecting an alternative course from the area of Organizational Leadership.